-Due to the proximity to major metro areas, the robust local economy and ample labor supply, the Lehigh Valley with the PA I-78/81 corridor is one of the top 10 logistics hubs in the United States.
-Big companies such as Amazon, Walmart, Home Depot, Nestle, BMW, Walgreens, Crayola, Just Born, Kellogg's and PetSmart, have all set up their regional distribution centers in this area.
+Due to the proximity to major metro areas, the robust local economy and ample labor supply, the Lehigh Valley with the PA I-78/81 corridor

 In addition to the required thirteen core business courses at KU, Supply Chain Management track students experience a wide variety of courses particular to their area of study, which include:

-Students may elect to add Supply Chain Management and Logistics as a minor.
+Non-business students may elect to add Supply Chain Management and Logistics as a minor.
 This program includes 18 semester hours of required courses in the supply chain field.
 Click here for more information

 Student Learning Outcomes